 Midwest Communications announced “The Markley, Van Camp, and Robbins Show” as Rush’s replacement on any of their 81 regional holdings, and Alpha Media, though it has since declared bankruptcy, added 10 stations for the trio.

-From the hip: Whether it’s Buck Sexton, Dan Bongino, Dan Loesch, or a regional or local favorite taking over the coveted mid-day slot El Rushbo has enjoyed for decades, that doesn’t mean any particular presenter is “the new Rush.”
+From the hip: Whether it’s Buck Sexton, Dan Bongino, Dan Loesch, or a regional or local favorite taking over the coveted mid-day slot El Rushbo has enjoyed for decades in a particular market, that doesn’t mean any particular presenter is “the new Rush.”
 That term is either marketing spin or puerile foolishness.

 Talk radio is no monolith.
 Just as splintered as the independent personalities behind the mic are the companies that own the stations of a medium that has intransigently survived the advent of television, FM radio, the Internet, and satellite radio.
 They don’t march in step and never have.

 The sobering fact here is that there is now no more “monoculture” in media, with so many offerings on various media and platforms.
-The next time you’re around the water cooler at work ask what your co-workers watched on TV last night: you’ll get numerous answers from numerous networks, plus a few shrugs from the young and TV-less.
+The next time you’re around the water cooler at work ask what your co-workers watched on TV last night: you’ll get myriad answers from any number of cable or terrestrial networks, plus a few shrugs from the young and TV-less.
 What’s a water cooler, anyway, now that so many of us are e-commuting?
 You’d be better served sharing YouTube clips for intra-office popularity points.

 Asking about listening tastes is even more of an untested wilderness, with podcasts and audiobooks still competing for the ears of weary workers.

 Speaking of the workplace: Limbaugh owed much of his rise in fame to hard-working individuals taking a mid-day break from work to catch up on the day’s events and listen to an authoritative-sounding voice tell us what we’re all thinking and feeling about the state of national affairs.
-That Limbaugh saved talk radio as a medium and kept the AM band viable is due to this effect.
+That’s how Limbaugh effectively saved talk radio as a medium and kept the AM band viable.

 That conservative-leaning mid-day audience still exists, but whether they continue to flip on the car stereo, download a listen-live app, or dust off the weather radio in the corner of the employee breakroom has yet to be seen.